shubhamd99/full_android/README.md

 An Android App Bundle is a publishing format that includes all your app’s compiled code and resources, and defers APK generation and signing to Google Play.
 Google Play uses your app bundle to generate and serve optimized APKs for each device configuration, so only the code and resources that are needed for a specific device are downloaded to run your app.
 You no longer have to build, sign, and manage multiple APKs to optimize support for different devices, and users get smaller, more-optimized downloads.

+## App Manifest
+Every project in Android includes a Manifest XML file, which is AndroidManifest.xml, located in the root directory of its project hierarchy.
+The manifest file is an important part of our app because it defines the structure and metadata of our application, its components, and its requirements.
+This file includes nodes for each of the Activities, Services, Content Providers, and Broadcast Receivers that make the application, and using Intent Filters and Permissions determines how they coordinate with each other and other applications.

+The manifest file is also where you can declare what types of hardware or software features your app requires, and thus, which types of devices your app is compatible with.
+Google Play Store does not allow your app to be installed on devices that don't provide the features or system version that your app requires.

 ## Kotlin functions
 Kotlin functions are first-class, which means they can be stored in variables and data structures, and can be passed as arguments to and returned from other higher-order functions.
 You can perform any operations on functions that are possible for other non-function values.